orchestracities/anubis/README.md

 - `KEYCLOACK_ADMIN_ENDPOINT`: The endpoint of the admin api of Keycloak.
 - `DB_TYPE`: The database type to be used by the API.
 Valid options for now are `postgres` and `sqlite`.
+- `MIDDLEWARE_ENDPOINT`: The endpoint of the policy distribution middleware (if `None` the policy distribution is disabled).

 If postgres is the database being used, the following variables are available as well: